MichalDev05/ImageResizer/README.md

 This program resizes image.
 (For games)

-Simply drag image in jpg format and sets resolution to set resolution you have to to write it to cmd line
+Simply drag image and set resolution to set resolution you have to to write it to cmd line
 eg:
 256